DiamondLightSource/python-swmrtools/docs/source/keyfollower.rst

 FrameReader
 -----------

-The FrameReader class is constructed using the path to the dataset to read, the file handle to the hdf5 file open in swmr read mode, and the rank of the scan (1 for a stack of images, 2 for a grid scan etc).
+The FrameReader class is constructed using the dataset to read, and the rank of the scan (1 for a stack of images, 2 for a grid scan etc).

-the read_frame(index) method then reads the frame corresponding to the index *i* which can be provided by the KeyFollower.
+The read_frame(index) method then reads the frame corresponding to the index *i* which can be provided by the KeyFollower.